vileppanen/bdd-to-md/README.md

 # bdd-to-md

-This cli tool scans specifed folder for BDD feature spec files, written in Gherkin, and generates a markdown file out of them.
+This cli tool scans specified folder for BDD feature spec files, written in Gherkin, and generates a markdown file out of them.

 ## Dependencies